The Apache Software Foundation

 Diversity and Inclusion

-Apache DE&I (Diversity, Inclusion and Equity) website has more information on that project and current initiatives, dedicated to understanding and promoting diversity and inclusion in ASF communities.
+The Apache DE&I (Diversity, Equity, and Inclusion) website has more information on that project and current initiatives dedicated to understanding and promoting diversity and inclusion in ASF communities.

 Google Summer of Code program (GSoC)